Quinn Hughes

-Quintin "Quinn" Hughes (born October 14, 1999) is an American professional ice hockey defenseman and alternate captain for the Vancouver Canucks of the National Hockey League (NHL).
-Hughes was drafted seventh overall by the Canucks in the 2018 NHL Entry Draft.
-Prior to the draft, he was considered a top prospect player.
+Quintin Hughes (born October 14, 1999) is an American professional ice hockey player who is a defenseman and captain for the Vancouver Canucks of the National Hockey League (NHL).
+Hughes was drafted seventh overall by the Canucks in the 2018 NHL entry draft.
+Before the draft, he was considered a top prospect.
+Showing impressive offensive prowess as a defenseman since the beginning of his time with the Canucks, he was nominated for the Calder Memorial Trophy as the league's best rookie in 2020.
+He holds several franchise and NHL records for defensemen, and won the James Norris Memorial Trophy in 2024 as the NHL's best defenseman.

 Following success with the USA Hockey National Team Development Program, Hughes joined the University of Michigan for the 2017–18 season.
 There he set a new record for most assists by a Michigan freshman defenseman and was named to the All-Big Ten Freshman Team and the All-Big Ten Second Team.

-Internationally, Hughes has represented the United States at the 2018 World Junior Ice Hockey Championships and 2019 World Junior Ice Hockey Championships.
-He made his senior national debut for Team USA at the 2018 IIHF World Championship where he helped them win bronze.
+Internationally, Hughes has represented the United States at the 2018 and 2019 World Junior Championships.
+He made his senior national team debut at the 2018 IIHF World Championship where he helped them win bronze.

-Hughes is from a family of hockey players; his younger brother Jack was drafted 1st overall by the New Jersey Devils in the 2019 NHL Entry Draft, while his youngest brother Luke was drafted fourth overall in the 2021 NHL Entry Draft, also by the Devils.
-Their mother Ellen Weinberg-Hughes played for the United States women's national ice hockey team and his father is the director of player development for the Toronto Maple Leafs.
+Hughes is from a family of ice hockey players; his younger brother Jack was drafted first overall by the New Jersey Devils in the 2019 NHL entry draft, while his youngest brother Luke was drafted fourth overall in the 2021 NHL entry draft, also by the Devils.
+His mother Ellen Weinberg-Hughes played for the United States women's national ice hockey team and his father was the director of player development for the Toronto Maple Leafs.